OnMyTravel/Infrastructure/README.md

 If everything goes OK, then you can run the next command.
 Obviously, it is important to pick the right inventory (local for vagrant, master for the server).

+### Install the dependencies

+The next step is to secure the server and install the few dependencies (including the database) that are required for the application to run.

+This command should not been used very often, only when the application infrastructure changes.

     ansible-playbook -i inventories/local install.yml

+### Deploy the application

+This one is supposed to be called every time you need to deploy a application version.
+It will fetch the new `master` version on the Github repository and install it on the server.

+    ansible-playbook -i inventories/local deploy.yml

+### Access localy to the application

+If you want to run the application localy, and access the API and the webfront client within the virtual machine running with vagrant, you would have to modify you `/etc/hosts/` file, adding the next line.

+    172.28.128.3 dev-onmy.travel api.dev-onmy.travel